Skip to content

 Insurance for cleaning businesses

-- Commercial property insurance – Pays for repairs or replacements if your equipment or business property is damaged, for instance when a fire in your storage facility destroys vacuum cleaners and floor scrubbers.
+• Commercial property insurance pays for repairs or replacements if your equipment or business property is damaged.
+For instance, this would be essential if a fire in your storage facility destroys vacuum cleaners, floor scrubbers, and other cleaning supplies.

 Pro Tip: Need an insurance provider but not sure where to start?
-Connect with a community of home service pros who get what you’re building in The Home Service Community forum—share advice, ask questions, get answers.
+Connect with a community of home service pros who get what you’re building in The Home Service Community forum.
+Share advice, ask questions, and get answers.

 Does my cleaning business need to be bonded?

-Getting bonded not only gives clients peace of mind but it can also help you stand out from competitors by showing prospective customers you take their business seriously.
+Getting bonded gives clients peace of mind and helps you stand out from competitors by showing prospective customers you take their business seriously.
 Common options for cleaning businesses include:

-- Fidelity bond – Covers losses if an employee commits theft or fraud against a client.
+• A fidelity bond covers losses if an employee commits theft or fraud against a client.

-- Surety bond – Guarantees you’ll either fulfill your contractual obligations or pay the client if you don’t.
+• A surety bond guarantees you’ll either fulfill your contractual obligations or pay the client if you don’t.

 Check with your insurance provider to see which bond type best fits your services and client expectations.